and the Whale

 behind the scenes

-Leslie Buxbaum Danzig (co-director, original story), Frank Maugeri (co-director, conceiver, original story), Seth Bockley (original story, script, lyrics), Kevin O’Donnell (original music), John Musial (scenic design); Sarah Hughey (lighting design), Jillian Gryzlak (costume design), Liviu Pasare (projections), Andrea Everman (shadow puppet design), David A. Loranca (stage manager), Charles Osgood (photos).
+Leslie Buxbaum Danzig (co-director, original story), Frank Maugeri (co-director, conceiver, original story), Seth Bockley (original story, script, lyrics), Kevin O’Donnell (sound design, original music), John Musial (scenic design); Sarah Hughey (lighting design), Jillian Gryzlak (costume design), Liviu Pasare (projections), Andrea Everman (shadow puppet design), David A. Loranca (stage manager), Charles Osgood (photos).